Colombia: Ex-guerrilla Petro leads presidential primaries | DW | 14.03.2022

 The 61-year-old emerged as the top presidential candidate for the leftist Historical Pact coalition.
 He will compete with other candidates in the election to be held in May.

-Ex-guerilla Gustavo Petro emerged as the top presidential candidate for Colombia's upcoming elections on Sunday following nationwide primaries.
+Ex-guerilla Gustavo Petro emerged as the top presidential candidate for Colombia's upcoming elections following nationwide primaries on Sunday.

-Colombians voted for a new Congress as well as presidential primaries to choose candidates for the presidential elections to be held in May this year.
+Colombians voted for a new Congress, as well as in presidential primaries to choose candidates for presidential elections to be held in May this year.

 Petro won the primary for the Historical Pact, a coalition of left-wing parties.
 The coalition is set to win 17 of the 102 seats in the upper house, according to electoral authority figures.

-Other contenders in the running were Centrist Sergio Fajardo and right-winger Federico Gutierrez, both former mayors of Colombia's second-largest city Medellin.
-They are both leaders of their respective coalition.
+Other contenders in the running were centrist Sergio Fajardo and right-wing Federico Gutierrez, both former mayors of Colombia's second-largest city Medellin.
+They are both leaders of their respective coalitions.

 In the Historic Pact primary, Petro won more than 80% of around 3.5 million votes, with around 80% of precincts reporting.
 Gutierrez won more than 54% of the right wing coalition.
-Fajardo, a mathematician, won just under 33% votes.
+Fajardo, a mathematician, won just fewer than 33% votes.

 Current President Ivan Duque's right-wing Democratic Center party has already selected Oscar Ivan Zuluaga as its presidential candidate.
 Petro had lost to Duque in the second round of the 2018 presidential elections.

-The contenders will compete in Colombia's presidential election on May 29 along with several other candidates picked by smaller parties.
-If no one candidate receives 50% of the votes, a runoff ballot would be held in June between the top two finishers.
+The contenders will compete, along with several other candidates picked by smaller parties, in Colombia's presidential election on May 29.
+If no single candidate receives 50% of the votes, a runoff ballot would be held in June between the top two finishers.

 Voters also cast ballots for 108 senator and 187 lower house seats on Sunday.